nikitavoloboev/data/podcasts/podcasts.md

 - [Business Breakdowns](https://overcast.fm/itunes1559120677/business-breakdowns) - Series of conversations with investors and operators diving deep into a single business.
 - [Build Your SaaS](https://saas.transistor.fm/)
 - [Junior to Senior with David Guttman](https://juniortosenior.io/)
+- [Serial](https://serialpodcast.org/) - Tells one story — a true story — over the course of a season.

 For other awesome podcasts you can see [here](https://github.com/learn-anything/podcasts).
 I also export a [list of all the podcasts I am subscribed to](https://www.dropbox.com/s/ze05mn1dfeti7vr/overcast.opml?dl=1) (can be imported to Overcast).